James Longstreet: In popular culture

-Longstreet is featured as a minor character in two novels by Ben Ames Williams, one of his descendants.
-These are House Divided (1947) and The Unconquered (1953).
-He appears as a cadet in Santa Fe Trail, played by actor Frank Wilcox (1940).
+Longstreet is a minor character in two novels by Ben Ames Williams, one of his descendants: House Divided (1947) and The Unconquered (1953).
+He appears as a cadet in Santa Fe Trail (1940), played by actor Frank Wilcox.

-Longstreet plays a prominent role in Michael Shaara's Pulitzer Prize–winning novel The Killer Angels and in the film Gettysburg, being portrayed by Tom Berenger.
-He is also featured in Shaara's son Jeff Shaara's novel Gods and Generals, a prequel to his father's novel which focuses on the Eastern Theater of the Civil War before Gettysburg.
-In the film Gods and Generals (2003), he is portrayed by Bruce Boxleitner and given a minor role.
+Longstreet plays a prominent role in Michael Shaara's Pulitzer Prize–winning novel The Killer Angels and in the film adaptation Gettysburg, portrayed by Tom Berenger.
+He is also featured in Shaara's son Jeff Shaara's novel Gods and Generals, a prequel to his father's novel focused on the Eastern Theater before Gettysburg.
+In the film Gods and Generals (2003), he is portrayed by Bruce Boxleitner in a minor role.